 - Tires: Bontrager R1 Hard-Case Lite, wire bead, 60 TPI, 700x28c

 Domane – Treks’ family of endurance road bikes features Domane AL 2.
 A great bike that is affordable and ideal for beginners.
-Unfortunately, this bike slightly exceeds the $1000 now.
-Previous rim-brake generations were under $1000, were discontinued.
+Unfortunately, this bike slightly exceeds the $1000 limit now.
+Previous rim-brake generations were under $1000 and have been discontinued.

-Its geometry allows you to ride in a more upright position that is more comfortable for most riders who are just starting road cycling or are not flexible.
+Its geometry allows you to ride in a more upright position, which is more comfortable for most riders who are just starting road cycling or are not very flexible.

-Domane AL 2 features a carbon fork that can absorb road vibrations that would otherwise be transferred to your hands, wrists, elbows, and, eventually, shoulders.
+Domane AL 2 features a carbon fork that absorbs road vibrations that would otherwise be transferred to your hands, wrists, elbows, and, eventually, your shoulders.
 As a result, it further increases your comfort.

-Trek Domane AL 2 comes with 28mm puncture-resistant and tubeless-ready tires suitable for light gravel sections.
+The Trek Domane AL 2 comes with 28mm puncture-resistant, tubeless-ready tires suitable for light gravel sections.

-You can also do bikepacking with this bike because it is compatible with a rear rack that allows you to equip panniers that extend your storage capacity for bikepacking essentials.
+You can also do bikepacking with this bike because it is compatible with a rear rack that lets you mount panniers, extending your storage capacity for bikepacking essentials.

-I see a small disadvantage in the 2x8spd gearing, limiting some riders who enjoy climbing steep sections.
+I see a slight disadvantage in the 2x8spd gearing, limiting some riders who enjoy climbing steep sections.
 But the Shimano Claris groupset is standard in this price range.

 Cannondale CAAD Optimo 4